Albanian cuisine: Pies

 Notable pies include byrek, pepeq, shaprak, qollopita or lakror.
 Lakror is a pie that has layers of dough thinner than a byrek and it is traditionally cooked on embers, covered with a metal semispherical lid.
 Common fillings are leek and gjizë or tomato and onion.
 It is a specialty of Southern Albanian regions, like Lunxheri or Korça.

 Health effects

-Albanian cuisine falls within the category of the "Mediterranean diet," which includes a high consumption of seafood, vegetables, fruit, nuts, and olive oil; however, beef, veal, lamb, and pork are commonly consumed as well.
+Albanian cuisine is classified as part of the "Mediterranean diet," which includes a high consumption of seafood, vegetables, fruit, nuts, and olive oil; however, beef, veal, lamb, and pork are commonly consumed as well.
 It is believed that because of this diet Albania has a very high life expectancy when its economic power is compared to other countries, characterized by some researchers as the "Albanian paradox".